cesarvr/keycloak-bible-openshift/import-export/README.md

 ### Restart Container

-Then we trigger a new deployment:
+Close the editor and trigger a new deployment:

 ```sh
  oc rollout latest dc/sso